eduarmreyes/website/src/pages/blog/web-storage.md

 ### Window.localStorage

-This mechanism is read-only and allows us developers to access a Storage object for the Document’s origin; the stored data is saved across browser sessions, this data stored has no expiration time, it gets cleared when the page session ends -- that is, when the page is closed.
+This mechanism is read-only and allows us, developers, to access a Storage object for the Document’s origin; the stored data is saved across browser sessions, this data stored has no expiration time, it gets cleared when the page session ends -- that is, when the page is closed.

 #### Syntax
 ```js